Hebei University of Engineering

 Hebei University of Engineering (河北工程大学 (Héběi Gōngchéng Dàxué)) is a provincial university based in Handan, Hebei, China.

 It was established in 2003 from the amalgamation of individual colleges: Hebei Institute of Architectural Science and Technology, North China Institute of Water Conservancy and Hydro-electric Power, Handan Medicine College and Handan Agriculture College.

 In 2006, Ministry of Education of China authorised the university to change its name to Hebei University of Engineering.
 The university now specialises in the fields of civil engineering, together with science disciplines, water power, agriculture and medicine.

 Location

 The university has four campuses, namely Main, Zhong Hua Nan, Congtai and Mingguan, the university covers an area of 2,340 mu (1,560,800 square meters), with a building area of 830,000 square meters.

+Ranking

 Faculty structure

 The university is organised into the following departments: